 If you have thinning hair, there is a reduced surface area of hair on your scalp.
 There is not enough hair surface area for the sebum produced by the scalp to spread over.

-That makes thinning hair and scalp look greasier than it would have been if you had thicker hair.
+That makes thinning hair and scalp look greasier than they would have been if you had thicker hair.

-Genetics, aging, and damage to hair follicles are some other reasons you might have an oily thin hair alongside hair loss.
+Genetics, ageing, and damage to hair follicles are some other reasons you might have an oily thin hair alongside hair loss.

 Why is my scalp oily but my hair dry?